 Are you all vegans and do you think speaking of veganism is so important issue in our hardcore/punk community?

-As a vegan what do you think about the issue of abortion?
+As a vegan what are your thoughts on abortion?
 Could you openly discuss this issue?

 Some words to end this interview, maybe some positive message to the kids who are reading this.